Diwali is almost here! It’s T-3 as I write and heading into T-2. Need I say more?

-It’s time to get our act together and prepare for a party fit for gods.
+It’s time to get our act together and prepare for a party fit for the gods.
 And who would be pleased with a festive gathering lacking traditional dessert?
 Besan ladoo are a very traditional Diwali dessert and one with a personal connection too.

 Prep time: 1 hour approximately.